SaketSaxena/fizzbiuzz-problem/README.md

 - Should return `buzz` if the number is divisible by 5.
 - Should return `fizzbuzz` if the number is divisible by 15.
 - Should throw `IllegalArgumentException` if the number is less than or equal to 0.

+Make sure to write test case first for the above scenario before writing the actual code